 In addition, second generation inquiry and testing is underway on the application of behavioral economics to social service delivery, in particular in TANF and child welfare systems contexts among others.
 A companion project synthesized the literature around self-regulation and goal directed case management approaches to inform further research and testing in related program applications.
 The Division of Economic Independence also works closely with other OPRE research divisions and the DHHS Office of the Assistant Secretary for Planning and Evaluation to collaborate on research on two-generation program models, questions surrounding populations re-entering the community after incarceration, child support systems policy research, and integration of refugee populations into the labor market.

 Fellows in residence in OPRE/DEI will participate in a variety of research and program evaluation efforts and will be expected to:

-- Assist Federal staff in planning research consortia and other topical forum activities, such as OPRE’s series of methodological inquiry agendas.
+- Assist Federal staff in planning research consortia and other topical forum activities, such as OPRE’s series on social science research methodology.